Skip to content

 On the Select Mode screen, choose Offline Instance.

 Select the offline disk, and then choose Next.
-When prompted, select Yes and then OK.
+When prompted, choose Yes and then choose OK.

-Note: If your original instance uses BitLocker to encrypt the EBS root volume, then follow the on-screen prompts to provide your password or BitLocker recovery key.
-Or, you can use manage-bde unlock from the command line.
+Note: If your original instance uses BitLocker to encrypt the EBS root volume, then follow the onscreen prompts to provide your password or BitLocker recovery key.
+Or, use manage-bde unlock from the command line.
 For more information, see manage-bde unlock on the Microsoft website.
-After the drive is unlocked, repeat step 6.
+After you unlock the drive, repeat step 6.

 7. Navigate to the X:\Windows\System32\drivers\CrowdStrike\ folder on the attached volume, and then delete C-00000291*.sys.